North Korea says it’s up to US to choose ‘Christmas gift’

 Working-level talks held in Sweden in October broke down over what the North Koreans described as the Americans’ “old stance and attitude.”

 Ri Thae Song, a vice foreign minister handling U.S. affairs, accused Washington of repeating talk offers aimed at buying time without offering real solutions.
-Ri reiterated earlier North Korean statements that the country has no intentions to continue the nuclear diplomacy unless it gets something substantial in return.
+In comments reported by state media, Ri reiterated earlier North Korean statements that the country has no intention to continue the nuclear diplomacy unless it gets something substantial in return.

-“The dialogue touted by the U.S. is, in essence, nothing but a foolish trick hatched to keep the D.P.R.K bound to dialogue and use it in favor of the political situation and election in the U.S.” Ri’s comments in state media referred to North Korea by its formal name, the Democratic People’s Republic of Korea.
+“The dialogue touted by the U.S. is, in essence, nothing but a foolish trick hatched to keep the DPRK bound to dialogue and use it in favor of the political situation and election in the U.S.,” Ri said, referring to North Korea by its formal name, the Democratic People’s Republic of Korea.

-“What is left to be done now is the U.S. option and it is entirely up to the U.S. what Christmas gift it will select to get.”
+“What is left to be done now is the U.S. option and it is entirely up to the U.S. what Christmas gift it will select to get,” Ri said.

 Kim has said he would seek a “new path” if the United States persists with sanctions and pressure.
 The North has tested a series of new solid-fuel missile systems in recent months, which experts say potentially expands its ability to strike targets in South Korea and Japan.
 It has also threatened to lift a self-imposed moratorium on nuclear and long-range missile tests and resume launches over Japan.